wind-addons/WindDungeonHelper/README.md

 </div><br>

 ## Introduction
-Wind Dungeon Helper is an addon that can help you fight in dungeon easier.

-Wind Dungeon Helper is works with modules.
-If you want to share the module you built, just pull request on addon github page.
+Wind Dungeon Helper is a framework works with several modules.
+It makes the progress of feature developing faster than before.
+And if you want to share the module you write, just pull request.

 ## Features
 - **Avoidable Damage** based on [ElitismHelper](https://wow.curseforge.com/projects/elitismhelper)
+This module will send message including spell name after player takes avoidable damage.
+And all the text of notification is customizable.

 ## Download
 [Curse](https://wow.curseforge.com/projects/wind-dungeon-helper)